syedumerqadri/dazai/readme.md

    python dazai.py

 ## Platform:
-Curruntly it's only suppourted on Linux
+Curruntly it's only supported on Linux